 The Company is subject to state income taxes in various states.
 State income tax expense is recorded in general administrative expenses in the Statutory Statements of Revenue and Expenses.
-For the years ended December 31, 2021 and 2020, the Company incurred state income tax expenses of \$355,073 and \$70,923, respectively.
+For the year ended December 31, 2023, the Company incurred state income tax benefits of \$243,313.
+For the year ended December 31, 2022, the Company incurred state income tax expenses of \$954,035.

-The Company had \$16,772 and \$87,692 of state income tax payables at December 31, 2021 and 2020, respectively.
-These balances were included in general expenses due or accrued in the Statutory Statements of Liabilities, Capital and Surplus.
+The Company had \$1,213,015 and \$399,226 of state income tax receivables at December 31, 2023 and 2022.
+These balances were included as aggregate write-ins for other than invested assets in the Statutory Statements of Assets.